 After learning about Silent e and Bossy R, click on the wheel below to practice the patterns!
 Make three columns on the top of a page, with the headings: SHORT, LONG, or BOSSY R. Take turns spinning the wheel to choose a column, then roll dice to choose a word.
 See who can make the longest list of words in 5 minutes.

 Word sorts are a tool for teaching reading skills that have been shown to be effective way for students to learn patterns in words.
-[The set of word sort games designed to go along with the Phonics Pow Toolkit is not currently available as Mailerlite has made changes.
-I hope to restore these when I can.
-You can see the words included at Word Lists, and check out the online word sorts available below]
+They are available through Gumroad.
+You can see the words included at Word Lists.

 How to play: Choose the word cards for the phonics pattern to practice in sequence.
 Add cards that skip (the turn is skipped if drawn) or swipe (player can take a word card from the other player) in with the word cards.
 Each player has a phonogram card, and takes turns drawing a word card and placing it on the correct phonogram.
 For a quick game, the winner is the player who fills their the phonogram card with one word card of each pattern first.
 A longer game can be played by using all the word cards, with the winner being the player with the most word cards.
 POW!